projectara/greybus-spec/source/control.rst

     supports.
 The receiver supplies in its response the highest version it supports, or if that exceeds what the sender supports it supplies the sender's version.
-The version in the response is the version that will be used by both sides thereafter.
+The version in the response is the version that is used by both sides thereafter.

 .. c:function:: int disconnect(u8 src_device_id, u16 dst_cport_id);